All posts

 pnpm dev

-4. If still seeing old behavior, remove and re-add the app in settings
+4. If the UI still does not update, remove and re-add the connector.

 import { useTheme } from 'sunpeak';